telefonicaid/iotagent-node-lib/doc/admin.md

-Global stats are also unconditionally exposed at the `/metrics` path in the northbound API, using the [prometheus text-based format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format), regardless of the value of `stats.interval`, so they can be scraped by a prometheus server
+Global stats are also unconditionally exposed at the `/metrics` path in the northbound API, using the [prometheus text-based format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format), regardless of the value of `stats.interval`, so they can be scraped by a prometheus server.

 #### `authentication`